Design tips for reports and scorecards

 If you want the header to always remain visible while scrolling through the rows, select the header cell, and in the Properties window enable the Sticky option.

-You may also want to set up a Background in the Look tab, or make other considerations for when other content has been scrolled below the header.
+You will usually want to also set up a Background in the Look tab, or make other considerations for when other content has been scrolled below the header.

 When viewing, the header always remains visible when any of its rows below are still visible.
 This is also called a 'frozen' header.